The Small Cyclades

 Schinoussa

 Voted as one of the six places one must visit in Greece by Forbes back in 2012, Schinoussa offers its visitors a majestic landscape along with the alluring and untouched crystal waters of the Small Cyclades.
-The island is known for its unique natural beauty (featuring secluded beaches, amazing views into the great Aegean blue and long stretches filled with the evergreen mastic tree shrub), the picturesque narrow alleys of its villages (Chora, Mersini, and Messaria), and the kindness of its locals that makes visitors feel like they’re home.
-The coastline of Schinoussa offers 18 beaches and many sheltered and private bays to take a swim in, while, at night, the little taverns around Chora light up and await to introduce visitors to the island’s lovely nightlife.
-During the summer, travelers will also find many yachts docked in Schinoussa’s main marina, usually belonging to the island’s shipping tycoons or world-famous celebrities, who came here seeking quiet refuge.
+The island is known for its unique natural beauty (featuring secluded beaches, amazing views into the tremendous Aegean blue, and long stretches filled with the evergreen mastic tree shrub), the picturesque narrow alleys of its villages (Chora, Mersini, and Messaria), and the kindness of its locals that makes visitors feel like they’re home.
+The coastline of Schinoussa offers 18 beaches and many sheltered and private bays to swim in, while, at night, the little taverns around Chora light up and await to introduce visitors to the island’s lovely nightlife.
+During the summer, travelers will also find many yachts in Schinoussa’s main marina, usually belonging to the island’s shipping tycoons or world-famous celebrities who came here seeking quiet refuge.

 How to get there: There’s a ferry from Piraeus to Schinoussa every Tuesday, Thursday, and Sunday, while Skopelitis Express docks at the island’s port every Monday to Saturday.